By Corey Lewis, CPT, CSCS

 There’s a ton of research surrounding this chemical and its effects on the body.
 Creatine monohydrate is the most effective supplement for athletes in terms of increasing lean muscle mass during training sessions.
 Multiple studies show that when you combine this supplement with resistance training, it results in increased muscle strength and weightlifting performance.

 Creatine monohydrate has become the standard in the world of sports nutrition.
 It has been proven time and time again through decades of research to be effective and safe.
 It’s a rather inexpensive option, making it a great supplement for those on a budget.

-When starting with creatine, the majority of people tend to turn to this formulation.
+When starting with this sports supplement, the majority of people tend to turn to this formulation.
 A cost-effective and popular option is Optimum Nutrition Micronized Creatine Monohydrate Powder.
-The micronized version offers up five grams of creatine per serving and supports muscle building and performance.
+The micronized version offers up five grams of the chemical per serving and supports muscle building and performance.

 When it comes to strength gains and increasing performance during resistance training, this chemical is up there with protein as a must-have in your workout supplement arsenal.
 Just as when choosing among the many types of protein powder, selecting the best creatine type for you will require research and trial.

 If you’re considering using Kre-Alkalyn, EFX Sports uses pH-correct creatine monohydrate to increase strength and enhance performance.
 Available in both capsules or powder, the brand manufactures all its products and is one hundred percent free of banned-substances.

 Another form of this fitness supplement is Creatine Hydrochloride (HCL).
 Creatine HCL is molecularly bound to hydrochloric acid to improve absorption.
 What this means is that the creatine will break down quicker and is more easily absorbed.
 The main advantage comes from its quicker absorption rates.